 Here are some really interesting facts about this lava cave:

 - Part of the cave goes under the road to Thorlakshofn so when walking around the cave there will be cars passing above you

 - There is an interesting story about a cinerary urn and an epitaph stolen from the cave but the guide will tell you the whole story during your visit here

-Raufarhólshellir Lava Tunnel: Underground Expedition is the tour that we bought for visiting this cave and here we heard the story mentioned above.
+Raufarhólshellir Lava Tunnel: Underground Expedition is the tour we bought to visit this cave and here we heard the story mentioned above.

-The tour lasts for about 1 hour and includes a full tour of Iceland’s 4th largest lava cave, a place also known as a lava tube.
+The tour lasts about 1 hour and includes a full tour of Iceland’s 4th largest lava cave, also known as a lava tube.

 This is not a man-made cave, so everything you will see inside is modeled and shaped by the force of nature.